akhavr/publications/2015/ipfs-services.md

 Same as above, with two distinctions:
 - each client node can also serve as a central node
-- in case of message list fork, nodes resolve it by consensus merging
+- in case of a message list fork, nodes resolve it by consensus merging

-To achieve this, client maintains a peers list.
+To achieve this, each client maintains a peers list.

-When client posts a message, it
+When a client posts a message, it

-1. Updates his local message list and ipns entry
+1. Updates his local message list and the ipns entry
 1. Calls his peers to update them
-1. If a peer returns a list, that has different entries, than local - merge and repeat
+1. If a peer returns a list, that has different messages than the local node got, then merge the list and repeat